themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 categories: scala validation play spark
 ---

 Do you think of yourself as a web developer?
-Or maybe you're more into building backend, low-latency systems.
+Or maybe you’re more into building backend, low-latency systems.
 Map/reduce much?
 As engineers, we often overspecialize and lose out on opportunities to apply creative solutions from other domains to the problem at hand.

-Recently I had the opportunity to revisit some work we had done to a web-tier API using the [Play web framework](http://www.playframework.com/) and apply it to solving the problem of creating type safe data pipelines that are resilient in the face of invalid records.
+Recently I had the opportunity to revisit some work we had done to a web-tier API using the [Play web framework](http://www.playframework.com/) and apply it to solving the problem of creating type safe data pipelines that are resilient in the face of invalid records with [Spark](https://spark.apache.org/).

 The secret sauce?
 [Play's combinator-based approach to data validation](https://www.playframework.com/documentation/2.3.x/ScalaJson).